JamesManningR/portfolio_site/README.md

 * Uses VueJS
 * Uses VueRouter
 * Uses VueX
+* Has Firebase Integration with bespoke blog creation and editing
 * Inline SVGs for higher page speeds, and more flexibility
 * No-Library CSS Animations and layouts
 * Uses reusable markdown component to format posts